yegor256/datum/README.md

 We keep XSD Schema files in the [`xsd`](https://github.com/zerocracy/datum/tree/master/xsd) directory.
 You can modify them as you wish.
-However, keep in mind that you need 1) to test them, and 2) make sure existing XML files in the projects will be upgraded to your changes.
+However, keep in mind that you need 1) to test them, 2) make sure existing XML files in the projects will be upgraded to your changes, and 3) modify XSL views.

 First, in order to test an `.xsd` file you should create `.xml` files in the [`xml`](https://github.com/zerocracy/datum/tree/master/xml) directory.